bknstn/travel-guide/CONTRIBUTING.md

 # Contributing to Your Travel Guide

-Thank you for your interest in contributing to AI Travel Guide!
+Thank you for your interest in contributing to Your Travel Guide!
 This document provides guidelines for contributing to this project.

 ## Getting Started